 We’ll just take a short detour because Saturnalia is just so fascinating.
 In short, it was a time of misrule and almost carnivalesque jovial behaviour.

-It inverted social norms, meaning people could gamble freely, and masters often swapped places with their slaves.
+Saturnalia inverted social norms and masters often swapped places with their slaves.
 A “King of Saturnalia” might be crowned, who took charge of proceedings.
+Small silver objects were baked into cakes and whoever got the object in their slice became the king that day.
+The nature of chance fits into the chaos of Saturnalia.

 It also became a symbol of fertility.
 Being green all year round represented blazing eternal life.
 The berries also provide a food source in winter for birds (though they’re toxic to humans).

 The practice of decorating with holly continued even as Britain converted to Christianity.
-Where the berries once signified the menstrual blood of the Goddess, now it represented the blood of Christ.
-Many also believed that the prickly leaves represent the crown of thorns.
+In pagan myths, the berries signified the menstrual blood of the Goddess.
+When Christianity came along, they represented the blood of Christ.

 The Holly King Battles the Oak King